2008 Canadian federal election

+Conservative Prime Minister Stephen Harper called the election due to his belief that there was a lack of cooperation between the minority government Conservatives and the opposition parties, which the former had to rely on to pass legislation; hence Harper argued that Parliament had reached the end of its productiveness.

-The election resulted in a second but stronger minority government for the Conservative Party, led by the incumbent Prime Minister, Stephen Harper.
-While the Tories were a dozen seats away from a majority government, the Liberal Party led by Stéphane Dion lost 18 seats as the New Democratic Party and the Bloc Québécois made slight gains.
+The election resulted in a second but stronger minority government for Harper's Conservatives.
+While they were a dozen seats away from a majority government, the Liberal Party led by Stéphane Dion lost 18 seats as the New Democratic Party and the Bloc Québécois made slight gains.
 The Green Party failed to win any seats and lost its only Member of Parliament.
-Following the election, a coalition attempt among the Liberal Party and New Democratic Party emerged but was unsuccessful.
+Following the election, the Liberals and New Democrats attempted to form a coalition government and topple the Conservatives from power, but were unsuccessful in doing so.

+With a turnout of 58.8% of eligible voters, this election had the lowest in Canadian federal election history, and to date is the only time it has ever dipped below the 60% threshold.
+This was the first election since 1988 in which a centre-right party won the most seats in Ontario.

 Background

 In 2007, Parliament passed a law fixing federal election dates every four years and scheduling the next election date as October 19, 2009, but the law did not limit the powers of the Governor General to dissolve Parliament at any time, such as when opposition parties bring down the government on a vote of confidence.
 In this election there was no loss of a non-confidence vote, but the Prime Minister asked the Governor General to call an election.
 The Governor General granted the Prime Minister's request.